AdobeDocs/uix/src/pages/services/aem-cf-editor/api/index.md

 #### Result object

 This `contentFragment` object holds the last received state from AEM instance.
-It does not contain recent changes from Editor (no edits form Canvas, sidebar or changes on Variations) **until they are successfully saved** in AEM.
+It does not contain recent changes from the Editor (no edits from the canvas, sidebar or changes to variations) **until they are successfully saved** in AEM.

 <InlineAlert variant="warning" slots="text" />